This post contains affiliate links and I may earn a commission if you make a purchase.

 With all other factors being equal, short-term mortgages cost less than long-term ones.
 A 15-year mortgage, for instance, will have an interest rate about 0.75 percent lower than a 30-year loan.

-Although your payments will be larger with a short term, you’ll have the full debt paid off faster.
+Although your payments will be larger in the short term, you’ll have the full debt paid off faster.